 History of ESRC

-In April 2018, ESRC became part of UK Research and Innovation, a new organisation that brings together the UK’s seven research councils, Innovate UK and Research England to maximise the contribution of each council and create the best environment for research and innovation to flourish.
+In April 2018, ESRC became part of UK Research and Innovation, a new organisation that brought together the UK’s seven research councils, plus Innovate UK and Research England.
+It aims to maximise the contribution of each council and create the best environment for research and innovation to flourish.

 More about ESRC